srid/purescript-book-sources/chapter10.md

 The `IsForeign` type class represents those types which can be obtained from untyped data.
 There are type class instances defined for the primitive types and arrays, and we can define our own instances as well.

-Let's try parsing some simple JSON documents using `readJSON` in `psci`:
+Let's try parsing some simple JSON documents using `readJSON` in PSCi:

 ```text
 > readJSON "\"Testing\"" :: F String